Jesus’ Life: Chapter 19 – The Resurrection Of Jesus

-The Apostle Thomas knew Jesus had died on Calvary; He was crucified and pierced with a spear.
+The Apostle Thomas knew Jesus had died on Calvary having been tortured, crucified and pierced with a spear.
 He also knew that on the third day, Easter Sunday, when the women arrived at the tomb to anoint his body, it was empty.
 However, despite the abundance of evidence from his closest friends, -Mary Magdalene, Mary the Mother of James & Joseph, the Emmaus disciples, Simon Peter and the other nine Apostles- Thomas refused to accept that Jesus had risen from the dead or that He appeared bodily in front of each of them!

 Previously, when Jesus appeared to the ten Apostles in the locked room, Thomas was absent.
 Perhaps, since their meeting was late in the evening, he had to step out to deal with family or other matters.
 But when his joyful friends told him afterwards, “We have seen the Lord” he insisted, “Unless I see the wounds from the nails in his hands, and put my finger into the wounds from the nails, and put my hand into his side, I will never believe it!”
 (John 20:25)